nicolaei/master/docs/thesis/source/03_requirements_and_problems.md

 The main job of an access point is to be an uplink to its clients.
 When a user is using their computer they expect that they don't lose connectivety in the middle of a large download or in a voice meeting with an important client.
-Because of this, keeping a good _quality of service_ will be a major consern.
+Because of this, keeping a good _quality of service_ will be a major concern.

 Due to the nature of what we're trying to implement here, there are some concerns regarding keeping this quality of service.